-The Emergency Response Plan may be re-printed and re-circulated in its entirety or simply as a document update re-printed and re-circulated to replace specific areas of this document which have been revised.
+The Emergency Response Plan may be re-printed and re-circulated in its entirety or to replace specific areas of this document which have been revised.

 Upon receipt of the revised Emergency Response Plan (or Plan updates) the person receiving the document (or updates) shall be responsible for placing them into their Emergency Response Plan copy and appropriately discarding the previous material.
-Previous confidential components must be disposed of in a manner which maintains the confidentiality of the information (i.e. destroyed, shredded etc.).
+Previous confidential components must be disposed of in a manner which maintains the confidentiality of the information (i.e., destroyed, shredded etc.).